elpinal/types/README.md

 This repository exists to implement type inference and other type systems.

-- Type inference in the Rank 2 fragment of System F.
+- Type inference of the Rank 2 fragment of System F.
 - System F with universal and existential types.
 - Lambda calculus with subtypes.
 - Lambda calculus with kinds.